The Meadows Family Tree

 In 1850, William married Lydia Maria Jarvis (born in Norwich c.1826) at St Pancras Old Church, close to St Pancas Station in London.
 By the time that the census was taken the following year, William and Lydia were living at 16, High Street in Poole, Dorset.
 So far it has been not been possible to identify a census entry for 1861 for the couple.
 However when William exhibited "A scene in Surrey' at the Royal Hibernian Academy of Arts in Dublin in 1865, he gave his address as 187, Hampstead Road, London, not far from the St Pancras area once again.

+The reason for William's obscurity in the 1861 census may lie partially in his financial difficulties, as well as his frequent changes of address.
+In 1864, The Law Journal list of impending bankruptcy proceedings included an entry for "Meadows, William George (known as William James Meadows), artist, of Old Kent Road, previously of Beal Road, Old Ford, previously of Wanstead Flats, Wanstead".
 A family source has revealed that William tried changing career not long afterwards, when he became the landlord of The Black Bull Inn in Fyfield in Essex on the 9th November 1866 , and that he "gave an opening dinner there" on 29th November 1866.
-However if William was trying to achieve financial stability by choosing to change careers, the 1871 census would suggest that it was an unsuccessful interlude.
+However if William was trying to achieve financial stability by changing careers, the 1871 census would suggest that it was an unsuccessful interlude.

 In 1871 William was recorded under the name of William George, but is identifiable as the same person by his age, place of birth, and the personal details of his wife.
 He no longer gave his profession as artist, but as an "Eating House keeper", back in the East End of London and living at 200, High Street in Shoreditch.
 Two servants were living with the couple, but more unusually there was also another resident, whose occupation was listed as "baliff in possession".
 The presence of a live-in baliff therefore seems to suggest that William's financial difficulties were far from over.